TSAstron/pixeloza/README.md

 `--show_full` - to display (as an image with the default viewer) the full resolution dithered picture;<br>
 `--help` - to show the options and usage.<br>

 With a tiny font size (like 6) the images are surprisingly good, but that is not working size terminal.
-The real improvements come with the next modes.
+The real improvements come with the next modes.<br>
+For an image-to-image dithering, with various algorithms, check out the [JavaScript implementation on my homepage](https://monodromy.group/dither/).

 ## pixeloza2.py